The Economy’s Impact on HR in 2026 (And How to Respond)

 Government regulations set minimums.

 Minimum wage laws, mandatory benefits, and labor regulations vary by jurisdiction.
-Compliance isn’t optional, even when those requirements increase your costs.
+Compliance isn’t optional, even when those requirements raise your costs.

 How to Respond

 • Implement location-based pay structures.
-Develop compensation bands that reflect local market conditions while maintaining internal equity principles.
+Develop compensation bands that reflect local market conditions while keeping internal equity intact.

 • Use reliable market data.
 Compensation decisions should be informed by current salary surveys, not outdated benchmarks.
 Markets move quickly.

 • Consider total compensation, not just salary.
-Benefits, flexibility, growth opportunities, and work environment all contribute to what employees value.
+Benefits, flexibility, growth opportunities, and work environment all shape what employees value.
 Sometimes non-monetary factors close the gap when salary can’t.

 • Stay current on regulatory changes.
-Pay transparency laws are spreading rapidly.
-Minimum wage increases are happening at state and local levels.
+Pay transparency laws are spreading fast.
+Minimum wage increases keep happening at state and local levels.
 Know what’s coming before it arrives.

 6. Inflation: The Hidden Tax on Your Workforce